The single biggest piece of armour you’ll wear in your day-to-day life as a motorcyclist will be your helmet.

 - Knee and lower-leg areas.

-This is an important distinction, obviously if we are buying back armour we want it to meet the more stringent levels required for back armour!
+This is an important distinction; if we buy back armour, we want it to meet the more stringent levels required for back armour!

 The armour is tested to the equivalent of 1kg of mass falling over five metres, with sensors measuring how much force is transmitted through the armour, monitoring its peak force in kilo-Newtons (kN).